Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Introduction and a preview of the main results

 \subsection{Our new results and the method of the proofs}

-The goal in this paper is to obtain limit theorems with deterministic centering conditions for skew products $\tau$ built over mixing base maps and non-uniformly expanding maps $T_\om$.
+As explained in the previous section, the goal of this paper is to obtain limit theorems with deterministic centering conditions for skew products $\tau$ built over mixing base maps and non-uniformly expanding maps $T_\om$.
 More precisely, we still consider a product space $\Om=\cY^\bbZ$, but with ``weakly-dependent" coordinates $\om_j$ instead of independent ones.
-We consider a family on non-uniformly expanding map $T_\om=T_{\om_0}$ and observables of the form $\varphi(\om,x)=\varphi_{\om_0}(x)$ and prove limit theorems for sequences of the form $Z_n=S_n\varphi-n\int \varphi d\mu$, where
+We consider a family of non-uniformly expanding map $T_\om=T_{\om_0}$ and observables of the form $\varphi(\om,x)=\varphi_{\om_0}(x)$ and prove limit theorems for sequences of the form $Z_n=S_n\varphi-n\int \varphi d\mu$, where

-considered as a random variables on the probability space $(\Om\times X,\cF\times\cB,\mu)$, where $\mu$ is the unique $\tau$-invariant measure with $\mu_\om$ being absolutely continuous with respect to $m$ (or a random Gibbs measure).
-These results are obtained for a certain type of observables $\varphi$ so that $\varphi_{\om}(\cdot)$ have bounded variation, uniformly in $\om$.
-When the maps $T_\om$ are only expanding on the average we will also have a certain scaling assumption\footnote{That is $\esssup_{\om\in\Om}(K(\om)\|\varphi_\om\|_{BV})<\infty$ for some tempered random variable $K$.}, which was shown in \cite{DHS} to be necessary for quenched limit theorems, and which is similarly necessary for annealed ones.
+considered as a random variables on the probability space $(\Om\times X,\cF\times\cB,\mu)$, where $\mu$ is the unique $\tau$-invariant measure with $\mu_\om$ being absolutely continuous with respect to $m$ (or when $\mu_\om$ is a random Gibbs measure).
+These results are obtained for a certain type of observables $\varphi$ so that $\varphi_{\om}(\cdot)$ has bounded variation, uniformly in $\om$.
+When the maps $T_\om$ are expanding on the average we will also have a certain scaling assumption\footnote{That is $\esssup_{\om\in\Om}(K(\om)\|\varphi_\om\|_{BV})<\infty$ for some tempered random variable $K$.}, which was shown in \cite{DHS} to be necessary for quenched limit theorems, and which is similarly necessary for obtaining limit theorems for the skew product.
 In what follows we will always assume that $\int\varphi d\mu=0$, which is not really a restriction since we can always replace $\varphi$ with $\varphi-\int\varphi d\mu$.

-We obtain our results using two different methods, as described below.\footnote{Section \ref{SA} appears before Section \ref{SM} only because $\al$ mixing is a weaker notion than $\phi$ or $\psi$ mixing.}
+We obtain our results using two different methods, as described below.